alicel/zdm-demo-client/README.md

 	curl -d 'startkey=5' -d 'numrows=20' -X POST http://localhost:8080/zdm-demo-client/rest/newrows

 The command above will insert 20 new rows with sequential keys, starting with key 5 (included).
+If a starting key is not specified, it defaults to 0.

 The row value will include a randomly selected name and surname, and the value of this row's key: an example row would have key `15` and value `I am Stella Walsh from row 15`

 To retrieve the value of a row (for example row `12`) run: